Last updated on:

 - Pianos taste sweet and brass horns taste bitter.
 A group of scientists tested whether people’s senses of taste and hearing “cross-streams.”
 Turns out, they kind of do.
 Discussed on S01E12.

 - Some people dedicate brain cells to recognizing specific celebrities.
-Some neurosurgeons observed neuron activity in a group of patients when shown images of celebrities and famous structures.
-Surprisingly, they found that some individuals use a single neuron to recognize Jennifer Aniston and Halle Berry.
+Some neurosurgeons found that when they showed their patients images of celebrities, such as Jennifer Aniston and Halle Berry, specified neurons lit up.
 Discussed on S01E16.

 Physics